Reinforcement Learning, Bit by Bit: Abstract

 \section{Abstract}

-{Reinforcement learning agents have demonstrated remarkable achievements in simulated environments.
+Reinforcement learning agents have demonstrated remarkable achievements in simulated environments.
 Data efficiency poses an impediment to carrying this success over to real environments.
 The design of data-efficient agents calls for a deeper understanding of information acquisition and representation.
-We develop concepts and establish a regret bound that together offer principled guidance.
-The bound sheds light on questions of {\it what information to seek}, {\it how to seek that information}, and {\it what information to retain}.
-To illustrate concepts, we design simple agents that build on them and present computational results that demonstrate improvements in data efficiency.}
+We discuss concepts and regret analysis that together offer principled guidance.
+This line of thinking sheds light on questions of {\it what information to seek}, {\it how to seek that information}, and {\it what information to retain}.
+To illustrate concepts, we design simple agents that build on them and present computational results that highlight data efficiency.